-Cooperation is the key to success.
-Working with third parties helps businesses increase their productivity and efficiency, produce better products and services, employ highly qualified experts, and cut costs.
-But all these benefits come at the price of increased cybersecurity risks.
+Cooperation is the key to success, so working with third parties helps your organization increase efficiency, offer better products and services, employ highly qualified experts, and cut costs.
+But all these benefits come at the price of additional cybersecurity risks.

-Minor flaws in your third-party vendor’s security and privacy routines may turn into cybersecurity weaknesses for your company.
-In this article, we analyze the particular cybersecurity risks related to third parties and how you can mitigate them.
+Minor flaws in your third-party vendor’s security and privacy routines may lead to a breach in your organization’s cybersecurity.
+In this article, we analyze third-party cybersecurity risks and provide guidance on how to mitigate them.

 Third-party-related attacks are on the rise

-Depending on the nature of third-party vendor compromise, an organization may face different risks.
+In addition to liability risks, organizations may face many other risks depending on the nature of your cooperation with third-party vendors.
 Let’s look at the most common risk categories and the threats you need to be prepared to mitigate.

 The financial and technical capabilities of small service providers and subcontractors don’t always match the capabilities of their clients.
 Therefore, while aiming for a bigger win, cybercriminals may start small and look for an easy target within your supply chain.

-A compromised third-party vendor may lead to multiple risks that can be split into four major categories:
+A compromised third-party vendor may lead to multiple risks that can be split into five major categories:

-- Cybersecurity risks — Subcontractors usually have legitimate access to different environments, systems, and data of their clients.
-Attackers may use a third-party vendor as an entry point to try to get a hold of your valuable assets.
+- Cybersecurity risks — Subcontractors usually have legitimate access to their clients’ different environments, systems, and data.
+Attackers may use a third-party vendor as an entry point to get hold of your valuable assets.

-- Operational risks — Cybercriminals may target your internal systems and the services you use instead of just your data.
+- Operational risks — Cybercriminals may target your internal systems and the services you use.
 This can lead to partial interruptions of your operations or even halt them altogether.

 - Compliance risks — International, local, and industry-specific standards and regulations set strict cybersecurity criteria that organizations should meet.
-Furthermore, third parties working with these organizations also have to comply with these requirements.
-Non-compliance usually leads to substantial fines and reputational damage.
+If a third party fails to secure your data, non-compliance with data protection requirements may have legal consequences.

-- Reputational risks — Having your valuable data and systems compromised serves as a red flag for your partners and customers, both current and future.
-Regaining their trust will take a lot of time and effort.
-And unfortunately, there’s no guarantee that you’ll be able to successfully recover your reputation after a severe cybersecurity incident.
+- Reputational risks — Having your valuable data and systems compromised is a red flag for your partners and customers.
+There’s no guarantee that you’ll be able to fully recover your reputation after a severe cybersecurity incident.